jamesgrams/pull-up-flash-extension/README.md

 # Pull Up Flash Extension

-The extension component of [https://github.com/jamesgrams/pull-up-flash](Pull Up Flash).
+The extension component of [Pull Up Flash](https://github.com/jamesgrams/pull-up-flash).
 You will need to install the main component of Pull Up Flash for this extension to work.

 ## Setup